b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

 sco(s)
 ```

-Finally we get our results.
+Finally, we get our results.
 We can compare them with the cutoff values from
 @sec:statistics_intro_cutoff_levels, e.g. $\beta \le 0.2$, $power \ge 0.8$.
 So
 it turns out that if in reality Peter is a better tennis player than John (and
 on average wins with the ratio 5:1) then we will be able to confirm that roughly